Balotelli repays faith as Italy sinks Saudis

 Italy's striker looked in the mood, and - after going close with a powerful header - turned a sublime pass into Alessandro Florenzi, who failed to apply the finish after rounding Al Owais.

-Balotelli did not have to wait long to get on the scoresheet, the 27 year-old twisting and turning his way clear of three defenders before thumping an unerring finish into the bottom-left corner from 25 yards out - his first international strike since netting against England four years ago.
+But Balotelli did not have to wait long to get on the scoresheet, the 27-year-old twisting and turning his way clear of three defenders before thumping an unerring finish into the bottom-left corner from 25 yards out - his first international strike since netting against England four years ago.

-Saudi Arabia offered little attacking threat, and Italy was just inches away from extending their lead when Criscito's venomous strike rattled the crossbar.
+Saudi Arabia offered little attacking threat, and Italy were just inches away from extending their lead when Criscito's venomous strike rattled the crossbar.

 Salem Al Dawsari's introduction gave Saudi Arabia some impetus after the restart, though Lorenzo Pellegrini squandered a great chance to put the result beyond all doubt when he scooped over from Zappacosta's cross.